Harika-SVL/Docker/notes.md

 * After building the image tag the image to new naming format
 ```
-docker image tag spc:3.0.0 shaikhajaibrahim/qtspringpetclinic:3.0.0
+docker image tag spc:3.0.0 harikasvl/spc:3.0.0
 ```

-* if this image has to be default also tag with latest (optional)
+* If this image has to be default , also tag with latest (optional)
 ```
-docker image tag spc:3.0.0 shaikhajaibrahim/qtspringpetclinic:latest
+docker image tag spc:3.0.0 harikasvl/spc:latest
 ```

-* login into docker hub from cli
+* Login into docker hub from cli
 ```
 docker login
 ```

-* lets push the images
+* Let's push the images